mlgarchery/gdrive/README.md

 Thanks to Brave being awesome and open source, a [snapcraft.yaml](https://github.com/brave/brave-browser-snap) was available for snaping brave.

-I just changed the snapcraft.yaml to rename the snap app name, added a part to dump gdrive.desktop and a google_drive.png file at the right spot, in the snap usr/share/ folder.
+I changed the snapcraft.yaml to rename the snap app name, added a part with the dump plugin to move the gdrive.desktop and google_drive.png files to the right spot, in the snap usr/share/ folder.
+Also added the drive.google.com url to the default brave command, and that was it.

 ## Build the snap